elissasoroj/shadie/docs/tutorials/fullworkflow.md

 ## First...

-a. make sure you have SliM3 and Jupyter notebooks installed on your machine.
+a. make sure you have SliM3, Python, and Jupyter notebooks installed on your machine.

 b.
 Deploy a Jupyter in terminal and create a new notebook.